OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Weapons-and-Equipment-Identification.md

 - [Armalytics](https://www.armalytics.ca/)
   Here is a database of almost every firearm ever made.
-  Its a digital version of the Canadian RCMP Firearms Reference Table (FRT).
+  It's a digital version of the Canadian RCMP Firearms Reference Table (FRT).
 You can download the full FRT in .pdf format from [here](https://www.rcmp-grc.gc.ca/en/firearms/firearms-reference-table), which is constantly being updated.
 An archived copy created on 3/12/2021 can be found [here (Wayback)](https://web.archive.org/web/20211203095856/https://mpfirearmspublicstore.blob.core.windows.net/firearms-reference-table/frt-traf-eng.pdf).
 - [Modern Firearms](https://modernfirearms.net/)
   Encyclopedia of firearms and ammunition from the 20th and 21st centuries.
 - [The Weapons ID Database](http://www.smallarmssurvey.org/weapons-and-markets/tools/weapons-id-database.html)